copyrite/LwotcMinimalText/XComGame.md

 ## Incoming!
 Give +4 explosive damage resistance to all allies in Leadership range until the start of your turn.
-* Does not apply to panicked soldiers or units suppressing other targets.
+* Does not apply to panicked units or units suppressing other targets.
 * {{ AP0 }}
 * {{ COOLDOWN }}